Homemade Cat Food: Is It Safe and Healthy for Your Feline?

 Is homemade cat food cheaper?

-Often it is not, once high-quality meats, supplements, and time are included.
-Balanced commercial diets may be more practical for many owners.
+Often not, once high-quality meats, supplements, kitchen time, and storage are included.
+For many owners, balanced commercial diets are more practical and cost-predictable.

 Can cats eat only chicken?

-No. Single-ingredient diets lack essential nutrients (taurine, calcium, vitamins/minerals).
-Balanced, multi-component recipes are required.
+No. Single-ingredient diets lack critical nutrients (taurine, calcium, vitamins/minerals).
+Balanced, multi-component recipes with supplements are required.

 How should I transition?